swcarpentry/DEPRECATED-boot-camps/python-programming/1_Data_Types.md

-# Python 1 Data Types: Lists, Dictionaries, Sets, Tuples, and Reading Files
+# Python 1: Data Types: Lists, Dictionaries, Sets, Tuples, and Reading Files

 * * * * *

 **Based on lecture materials by Milad Fatenejad, Joshua R. Smith, and Will Trimble**

-Python would be a farily useless language if it weren't for the compound data types.
+One of the useful features of Python are its compound data types.
 The main two are lists and dictionaries, but I'll mention sets and tuples as well.
 I'll also go over reading text data from files.

 ## Lists